Building Connections & Confidence

 What is our COVID protocol?

-All participants will be required to wear masks in the facility but in the private room they will be able to decide whether they would like to wear their mask.
-Santization stations will be available and used before and after group.
+Sanitization stations will be available and used before and after group.
 Participants will be able to freely interact with each other and will maintain a safe distance.
+Up to facilitators/group members if they wish to wear a mask.

 How do you register?